 Wichita Police Officer Requirements

-The Wichita Police Department (WPD) employs 611 officers and 177 civilians.3 Men and women who wish to become WPD cops must:
+The Wichita Police Department is continually recruiting qualified officers.
+Men and women who wish to become WPD cops must:

 - Be 21 years of age